pkubit-g/connectors/flink-connector/README.md

 #### What if I change the underlying Delta table schema ?

-Next commit (after mentioned schema change) performed from the DeltaSink to a DeltaLog will fail unless you will set `shouldTryUpdateSchema` param to true.
+Next commit (after mentioned schema change) performed from the DeltaSink to a DeltaLog will fail unless you will set `mergeSchema` param to true.
 In such case DeltaStandaloneWriter will try to merge both schemas and check for their compatibility.
 If this check will fail (e.g. the change consisted of removing a column) so will the DeltaLog's commit which will cause failure of the Flink job.